navpil/navpil.github.io/art/power-cult-eng.md

  - messianism (being a chosen nation, bringing "Russian peace" and "Russian culture" to the world)
  - the Third Rome (in the order Rome-Constantinople-Moscow - popular idea that after Rome and Konstantinopol fell, Moscow is now as important as they were)
- - chauvinism (russian form of nazism)
+ - chauvinism (Russian form of nazism)
  - phrases like "we are to be loved or feared"
  - pride for Great Russia